Leaders from Mercer, nbn™, OceanaGold and LHH share how to reconfigure work, culture, and your employee value proposition to stop the talent exodus.

 Whether we call it the Great Resignation, the Great Re-alignment, the Great Transition… the truth is that the current sentiment among employees is that it is time for change.
 For employers, it means that it is time to rethink their decisions around the what, where, when, and the why of work.

-An overwhelming number of HR leaders attended our recent panel discussion and many of them reported that their organisations are not yet ready to embrace this great opportunity to reconfigure work and culture.
+An overwhelming number of HR leaders attended our recent panel discussion and many of them reported that their organisations are intent on making change and some are looking for how to start this great opportunity to reconfigure work and culture.

-Getting ready for change and being able to adapt your company culture and reconfigure work in your organisation should be every business' top priority.
-These valuable insights from our panel of experts will provide unique perspectives on how to embrace the Great Resignation as an opportunity.
+Getting ready for change and being able to adapt your company culture and reconfigure work in your organisation should be the top priority of every business.
+A great way to start is by listening to your people and turning their insights into action.
+This is a truly human centred approach that draws in the unique perspectives of your employees to guide the process and together figure out how to embrace the Great Resignation as an opportunity.

 Access the toolkit: webinar replay, slides, Q&A, infographic, and more.
 Click below.